Ju777/THP_dev_w5d3-react-books-list-app/README.md

 # REACT application from a JSON file.

 ## The today exercice's aim is to create an app for a fictive librarian.
 The man wants an app that allowed readers to create a list containing their favorite nooks and the books they plan to read.
+The book DB is provided by a JSON file.

 #### How to use this repo ?
     - Clone this repo in your local computer.